-You may not be able to visit our beautiful wee country at the moment, but you can dream about this land, our stories and our gorgeous scenery all you like!
-If you’re needing some inspiration for your dreaming and a way to pass the time whilst working from home, then look no further.
+If you’re needing some inspiration for your dream trip to Scotland, then look no further.
 We have come up with a list of a few of our favourite feel good films set and shot in Scotland.
 So, sit back, embrace these Scottish scenes and escape to the movies with us.

 1. Local Hero (1983)

 No list of Scottish films would be complete unless this classic was included – a favourite amongst us at VisitScotland!
-Local Hero directed by Bill Forsyth, sees a Texan oil company send Mac to negotiate the rights of buying a remote and beautiful seaside village in the north of Scotland in order to build a refinery.
-Mac teams up with Danny, a quirky Scotsman, to seal the deal, but the longer the negotiating takes, the more attached they become to the village’s unique way of life.
+Local Hero directed by Bill Forsyth, sees a Texan oil company send Mac (played by Peter Riegert) to negotiate the rights of buying a remote and beautiful seaside village in the north of Scotland in order to build a refinery.
+Mac teams up with Danny (played by Peter Capaldi), a quirky Scotsman, to seal the deal, but the longer the negotiating takes, the more attached they become to the village’s unique way of life.

 If your dreams of Scotland include ceilidhs, incredible landscapes and interesting (quirky!) people, then this classic is the perfect antidote and escape for you right now.
 Filming locations include the Aberdeenshire village of Pennan, and a truly stunning beach on the west coast of the Highlands – Camusdarach beach, near Morar.